 Quality Improvement Organizations

+The QIO Program, one of the largest federal programs dedicated to improving health quality for Medicare beneficiaries, is an integral part of the U.S. Department of Health and Human (HHS) Services' National Quality Strategy for providing better care and better health at lower cost.
 By law, the mission of the QIO Program is to improve the effectiveness, efficiency, economy, and quality of services delivered to Medicare beneficiaries.
-Based on this statutory charge, and CMS' Program experience, CMS identifies the core functions of the QIO Program as:
+Based on this statutory charge, and CMS's program experience, CMS identifies the core functions of the QIO Program as:

 - Improving quality of care for beneficiaries;